andremaravilha/upmsp/README.md

 `--verbose`
 If used, the algorithm progress is displayed on the screen.
 Otherwise, only the final result (makespan, number of iterations an total runtime (in nanoseconds) are displayed on the screen at the end of the optimization process.

+`--stats`
+If used, it displays a statistic table with information about the neighborhood moves used by the heuristic.
+If used without `--verbose` option, a line for each neighborhood is displayed after the final result (makespan, number of iterations and total runtime in nanoseconds).
+Each line is composed by the name of the move, number of calls to the move, number of improvements, number of sideways, number of worsens, number of accepted moves, and number of rejected moves.

 #### 2.2.4.
 Command "analyze"